knocklabs/inbox-example-app/README.md

 3. Integration with Your System and Knock:
    In a real-world scenario, submitting a comment would typically involve the following steps:

-   a.
-Send the comment to your backend system (e.g., your issue tracking system).
+   - Send the comment to your backend system (e.g., your issue tracking system).
-   b.
-Your backend system processes the comment and updates the issue.
+   - Your backend system processes the comment and updates the issue.
-   c.
-After successful processing, your backend triggers a Knock workflow.
+   - After successful processing, your backend triggers a Knock workflow.
-   d.
-Knock sends out notifications about the new comment to relevant users.
+   - Knock sends out notifications about the new comment to relevant users.

-   It's important to note that Knock itself doesn't handle the storage or processing of comments.
-Instead, Knock's role is to send notifications about new comments or other issue updates to the appropriate users based on the workflows you define.
+   It's important to note that Knock doesn't actually process or save comments.
+Instead, Knock's role is to send notifications about new comments to the appropriate users based on the workflows you define.

 4. Triggering Knock Workflows:
    After your system processes the comment, you would trigger a Knock workflow similar to how it's done in the `seedKnockData` function: